olssonm/swish-php/README.md

 ### Available methods

 This package handles the most common Swish-related tasks; retrieve, make and cancel payments.
-Retrieve and create payouts, aswell as refunds can be created and retrieved.
+Retrieve and create payouts, as well as refunds can be created and retrieved.
 All of them are performed via `Olssonm\Swish\Client`;

 ``` php
 $client->get(Payment $payment | Refund $refund | Payout $payout);